Skip to main content Skip to footer site map

 Income vs. Cash Flow as a Strategic Opportunity

 With a strong understanding of the difference between gross and net income, a business owner can begin to test general assumptions and make decisions based on unique data.
-It could result in the choice to raise prices, for example, or cut expenses.
-It varies depending on business and industry, but in general, strategy decisions should be made after a careful analysis of the income statement.
+This could result in the choice to, for example, raise prices or cut expenses.
+While it varies depending on the business and industry, strategic decisions should generally be made after a careful analysis of the income statement.

 When considering gross and net income, cash flow management will inevitably come into play.
 A firm understanding of industry-specific profitability metrics, such as profit margins, Return on Assets (ROA), or Return on Investment (ROI), is essential.
 These metrics offer deeper insights into how effectively your business generates and spends money.